jordanbyron/FARTLEKer/README.md

 FARTLEKer
 =========

-Sinatra app that sends prowl messages to your phone for FARTLEK training runs.
+Sinatra app that sends prowl messages to your phone for fartlek training runs.
 I threw this together before a run one night so YMMV.
+I wanted something that wouldn't interrupt my music or training app and JustWorked:tm:.
 Right now it is only configured to do continuous 4 min fast / 1 min slow intervals.

 ## WTF Mate?